Project IDEA | Career Opportunities | What Makes Our Program Special | Apply Now

-Why earn an graduate degree in communication disorders and sciences?
+Why earn a graduate degree in Communication Disorders and Sciences?

 The program provides students with the opportunity to acquire the knowledge, skills, and competencies necessary for work with individuals of all ages and of varying social, cultural, linguistic, and socioeconomic backgrounds.

 Individuals with disabilities and those from diverse backgrounds are encouraged to apply.

 Master of Arts or Master of Science Program

 Optional Project IDEA Application

 Project IDEA admits scholars every other year.
 Applications will be accepted in January 2024 for program entry in Fall 2024.

 Do you identify as a student of color and/or speak a language other than English?
 Are you excited to work with young children with disabilities and their families?
 Are you committed to anti-racist approaches that improve outcomes by increasing equity and access to disability services?
 If you answered yes to these questions, apply to become a Project IDEA scholar today!

 Funding is available for scholars' full tuition, fees, books, travel, and professional development.
 Project IDEA seeks to expand higher education opportunities among students of color, students who speak languages other than English, and students with disabilities.
 Preference will be given to students who self-identify with these backgrounds.
 Please view the PDF below for more information.

 If you would like more information about the program, please email Lauren Cycyk, PhD, at firstname.lastname@example.org.